Core Concepts

 Outcomes

-An outcome is what you report after execution: success or failure.
+An outcome is what you report after execution: success or failure, optionally with a continuous quality score.

 router.report(success=True)